Geane de Lima

 Contributing editor Marc Herman first went abroad as a reporter in 1993.
 He is the author of Searching for El Dorado, about his travels with Amazonian gold miners, and The Shores of Tripoli, a Kindle Single based on his dispatches from Libya for Miller-McCune and The Atlantic.
 Raised in Southern California, educated in Northern California, he now lives in Barcelona, Spain.

-Sarah Sloat is an editorial intern with Pacific Standard.
-She was previously selected as an intern for the Sara Miller McCune Endowed Internship and Public Service Program and has studied abroad in both Argentina and the U.K. She recently graduated from the University of California, Santa Barbara with a bachelor’s degree in Global and International Studies.
+Sarah Sloat is an editorial fellow with Pacific Standard.
+She was previously selected as an intern for the Sara Miller McCune Endowed Internship and Public Service Program and has studied abroad in both Argentina and the U.K. She recently graduated from the University of California-Santa Barbara with a bachelor's degree in Global and International Studies.